 This most recent data shows that the incidence of obesity in children and adolescents has tripled over the past 25 years.
 Children have fewer weight-related health and medical problems than adults; however, overweight children are at high risk of becoming overweight adolescents and adults, placing them at risk of developing chronic diseases such as heart disease and diabetes later in life.

 What causes children to become overweight?

 Children become overweight for a variety of reasons.
-The most common causes are genetic factors, lack of physical activity, unhealthy eating patterns, or a combination of these factors.
+The most common causes are genetic factors ("runs in the family"), lack of physical activity, unhealthy eating patterns, or a combination of these factors.
 Only in rare cases is being overweight caused by a medical condition such as an endocrine disorder.
 A physical exam and some blood tests will rule out the possibility of a medical condition.

 Although weight problems run in families, not all children with a family history of obesity will be overweight.
 Children whose parents or brothers or sisters are overweight may be at an increased risk of becoming overweight themselves, but this can be attributed to shared family behaviors such as eating and activity habits.
 Genetic factors can increase the likelihood that a child will be overweight.

 A child's total diet and activity level play an important role in determining a child's weight.
 Today, many children spend a lot time being inactive.
 For example, the average child spends approximately 24 hours each week watching television.
 As computers and video games grow further in popularity, this number of hours of inactivity may only increase.

 How do I know if my child is overweight?